Morgan-Griffiths/Udacity_control/Reacher_report.md

 I tried using the ddpg weight initialization, because while extensively debugging the program i noticed that the state value outputs were often quite large (either pos or neg).
 And given that the rewards are quite small (0.1), it will usually be way off on the value function.
 So i thought it might make sense to initialize the network with very small weights to cap the value projections.
 This changed the initial projected state values from +/-3 to 6 to +/-0.1.
 This seemed to materially effect the speed of convergence, although to accurately get the true signal i would have to run more experiments.
 In the same vein i thought about scaling the reward which i mention down below in Future Work.

 ## Hyperparams:

+Hyperparams are all loaded from the config.py file

 Parameter | Value | Description
 ------------ | ------------- | -------------